 Later, Pulei, a proud 100-year-old Konyak, welcomed us into his home.
-He had taken five heads, with sup- portive evidence around his neck.
-Pulei explained that after taking a head, a Konyak man would be honoured by having his face tattooed, and then, his chest.
+He had taken five heads, with supportive evidence around his neck.
+Pulei explained that after taking a head, a Konyak man would be honoured by having his face and chest tattooed.
 “These tattoos you see are 70 years old.
 I got my first one when I was 15.
 It was made using a thorn,” he said proudly.
-Pulei went on to describe how as a young warrior, he had to prove his bravery.
+Pulei described how, as a young warrior, he had to prove his bravery.
 “It is only permitted to take male heads, and I took most of my heads over land disputes.”

-As we sat in Pulei’s simple wooden house, four ladies entered through a back door.
+Four ladies entered through a back door as we sat in Pulei’s simple wooden house.
 They seemed surprised to see foreigners sitting in their one-room house.
-Maybe the word had spread that tall, white strangers had arrived.
+Maybe the word had spread that a tall, white stranger had arrived.
 The Nagas are the friendliest people, happy to share their culture with you, and they are great conversationalists.

-After some chatter, the women slowly turned their words into song and performed a beautiful tribal song for us.
-One of the ladies explained its message, “This is a romantic song.
-It is a legend about a goddess who collects flowers and is captured by a young man.
-How- ever, the goddess escapes and ends up capturing the sun”.
+After some chatter, the women slowly turned their words into songs and performed a beautiful tribal song for us.
+One of the ladies explained the song, “This is a romantic song.
+It is a legend about a goddess who collected flowers and then was captured by a young man.
+However, the goddess escapes and ends up capturing the sun”.
 I had heard this song at the festival just the day before.
 I felt lucky to be able to travel the world and discover moments like this, forge a natural connection with local people and honour their culture simply by visiting them.

-DAILY VILLAGE LIFE Nagaland is a rural state and more than four-fifths of the population live in small, isolated villages.
+Nagaland is a rural state; more than four-fifths of the population lives in small, isolated villages.
 Spending time in the villages allows for a glimpse into their lives.
 Life revolves around the growing cycles of rice, millet, maize and pulses, and their crops include arums, yams, potatoes and sugarcane.

-The whole village gets involved in hunting and gathering, as well as farming.
-Every day on the road, we passed single file lines of men and women with baskets strapped to their backs.
-Some were filled to the brim with forest fruits and many with wood from the forest.
+The whole village gets involved in hunting, gathering, and farming.
+Every day on the road, I passed single-file lines of men and women with baskets strapped to their backs filled to the brim with forest fruits and some piled high with wood from the forest.

-In the late afternoon, we arrived at Longwa, a village in the Naga hills out- side of Mon, where we were invited to sit in a ‘talking circle’ with the village elders.
+In the late afternoon, we arrived at Longwa, a village in the Naga hills outside of Mon, and I was invited to sit in a ‘talking circle’ with the village elders.
 It was a great honour.
 A fire was burning, and the men sat in a huge semi-circle.
 One of the elders was tending to a pan containing gunpowder.
 “We have had muzzle-loading guns since 1920,” the tribal elder told me.
-“This powder comes from a special tree and must be burnt first,” he explained, “We mix it with other compounds, and in the old days, we used it to load our bamboo cannons as well”.
+“This powder comes from a special tree and must be burnt first,” he explained.
+“We mix it with other compounds, and in the old days, we used it to load our bamboo cannons as well”.
 It is interesting that Nagas were already using gunpowder even before the British arrived in 1826.
-Today, most households in Longwa have at least one muzzle-loading rifle and you’ll see many men carrying these rifles, as the Nagas are adept at hunting for food.
+Today, most households in Longwa have at least one muzzle-loading gun, and you see many men carrying these rifles, as the Nagas are adept at hunting for food.

-I couldn’t help but notice how busy village life was.
-People seemed to be in constant motion, endlessly busy.
+Life in the villages is busy.
+People seemed to be in constant motion, endlessly tending to duties.
 I soon learned their secret: betel nut!
-Supposedly, betel nut acts as a stimu- lant and chewing it keeps people from being lazy.
+Betel nut acts as a stimulant and chewing it keeps people from being lazy.

 Travelling opens your eyes to so many new things.
 A whole other world exists out there, waiting to be explored, and for me, Nagaland was a highlight of India.
 I met old warriors, hunters and tribal leaders.
-I rubbed shoulders with people whose homes were once inac- cessible to foreigners.
-Sitting among elders with their full facial tattoos, I felt honoured to meet Nagas who may very well be the last generation to sport this age-old form of traditional body art; full facial tattoos, which once served as a visual reminder of the Naga warriors’ bravery and headhunting prowess, are on a decline following the ban on headhunting.
+I rubbed shoulders with people whose homes were once inaccessible to foreigners.
+Sitting among elders with their full facial tattoos, I felt honoured to meet Nagas, who may very well be the last generation to sport this age-old form of traditional body art, as full facial tattoos once served as a visual reminder of the Naga warriors’ bravery and headhunting prowess.

-The Nagaland of today is a place of stunning beauty.
-Sitting on the eastern side of the Himalayas, the mountain- ous terrain is rugged and lined in a patchwork of Naga villages where life continues as it has for centuries.
-The Nagas hold firm to their traditional val- ues.
-By coming together once a year for the Hornbill Festival, they celebrate their rich culture, showcase their diversity and bask in their unique Naga heritage.
+Nagaland is a place of stunning beauty.
+Located on the eastern side of the Himalayas, the mountainous terrain is rugged and lined with a patchwork of Naga villages.
+The Nagas hold firm to their traditional values and celebrate their rich culture by coming together once a year for The Hornbill Festival.